-Section 9.
+Section 11.
 Training Registry

 All Providers required to receive training shall be required to be listed on the State central training registry.
 Providers shall not be charged for listing on the registry.
-The State shall automatically enroll License-Exempt Providers in the training registry.
-The State shall enroll Licensed Providers in the training registry as soon as practicable following submission of all required information.
-Licensed Providers shall be enrolled in the Director Portal as soon as practicable following submission of all required information, and the State shall automatically renew Licensed Providers' access to the Director Portal each year.
-Licensed Providers are responsible for updating the required information within the Director Portal.
 The Union and the SEIU METC shall be granted access to the registry and its data.

-Section 10.
+Section 12.
 Funding Cessation